L'anneau de vitesse

-is a sports venue located in Albertville, France.
+is an outdoor sports venue in Albertville, France.
 It hosted speed skating events at the 1992 Winter Olympics.

 The stands, which remain present, were constructed as an airfoil from aerospace designs.
 The ice was made using 70 km of piping using R32 and brine refrigeration to cool the track to between −5 and −8 C with 4 cm ice.
 Before this the surface was covered with 1.20 m of base sand in order to lay down the piping.

 The track serves nowadays as a multipurpose stadium used for athletics and football events.